What Causes Root Canal? Understanding Tooth Infection

 1. Deep Tooth Decay and Cavities

 This is the big one.
 Your mouth is full of bacteria.
 When you eat sugar, these bacteria produce acids that eat away at your tooth enamel.
-This creates a hole, which we call a cavity or Tooth Decay and Root Canal problem.
-If a cavity isn’t fixed with a filling early on, the decay will tunnel deeper and deeper, eventually reaching the pulp chamber.
-Once the bacteria are inside, they can set up a major Causes of Tooth Infection issue, causing inflammation and intense pain.
+This creates a hole, which we call a cavity, tooth decay, or root canal problem.
+If a cavity isn’t filled early on, the decay will tunnel deeper and deeper, eventually reaching the pulp chamber.
+Once the bacteria are inside, they can cause a major issue, leading to inflammation and intense pain.

 2. A Cracked or Chipped Tooth (Trauma)

 Accidents happen!
 You might bite down on a hard lolly, take a knock playing footy, or have an old, large filling that finally gives way.
 Even a small crack in your tooth, especially one that goes down to the gum line, can act like an open door for bacteria to sneak in and infect the pulp.
 Sometimes, the tooth doesn’t even look cracked, but the force of the trauma can damage the nerves and blood vessels inside, causing the pulp to die and become infected.
-This is a common Root Canal cause.
+This is a common cause of a root canal.

 3. Repeated Dental Procedures